A Tale of Ancient India

 GODDESS:I am Savitri, child of the Sun.
 By your prayers, you have won a daughter.

-SAVITRI:(softly, to the teacher) Who is that young man?
+SAVITRI:(softly, to TEACHER) Who is that young man?

 TEACHER:(smiling) That is Prince Satyavan.
 He guides his father, a king whose realm was conquered.
 It is well that Satyavan’s name means “Son of Truth,” for no man is richer in virtue.